studiokicobi/wednesday-the-raven/chapters/chapter-01.md

 She looked across the Park and sighed a tiny sparrow sigh.

-In front of the Bird House, the owner and proprietor sat on the steps and waited for his baker.
+In front of the Bird House, the very young proprietor sat on the steps and waited for his baker.

 Change, thought Ming Zhao.
 The substitution of one thing for another.
 Something is about to happen.